 The folks in my bereavement group have become an extended family.
 Since that time in 2009, many of us have made big changes in our lives.
 A few of us have decided to take a risk and are now happily ensconced in new relationships.
 It is what our deceased spouses would want for us, to carry on, to be unafraid and, maybe, to risk love again.
 Just like my friend, who risked love a second time, and a third, and a fourth which added to the beautiful mystery of what we call life, her life.
 After all, she took a risk when she married my husband, he was her first, and I took a risk when I married him too, as I was his third wife.
 For me it was a risk well taken as I opened my heart up and entrusted him with it.

 Now, after all that I’ve been through, having lost Chuck, I am willing to do it all over again.
 It was an experience that has enriched my life, increased the depth of the scope of my vision as to what life has to hold, and it has allowed me to know that it is “better to have loved than never to have loved at all.”
-A big risk, as I forge my new beginning but, in the scheme of things, well worth it.
+A big risk, as I forge my new beginning but, in the scheme of things, what is life without risk?

 Read more about how I risked love in Brave in a New World: A Guide to Grieving the Loss of a Spouse available here on my website,at Amazon http://tinyurl.com/qghzw3e Barnes and Noble, and all other online booksellers